-Water features range in scale from small self-contained bubbling features costing perhaps a few hundred pounds, up to large complex pool features costing tens of thousands of pounds, with a whole spectrum inbetween.
+Water features range in scale from small self-contained bubbling features costing perhaps a few hundred pounds to install, up to large complex pool features costing tens of thousands of pounds, with a whole spectrum inbetween.

 In general, the more work required around the pool edge (expanses of paving, or carefully placed specimen rocks), and the more soil that needs to be moved, the more the feature will cost.
 Simple wildlife ponds without fish may require little or nothing in the way of pumps and filters, whereas large specialist koi pools can have intricate filter and plumbing systems costing as much as the rest of the pool.

-When it comes to running a pool, any given area of pond is likely to require as much attention as a similar area of planted garden i.e. it will benefit from a tidy and a trim of plants a couple of times a year, with a spot of weeding inbetween, topping up with water in the summer, and a more major clean/tidy perhaps every five to ten years.
+When it comes to running a pool, any given area of pond is likely to require as much attention as a similar area of planted garden.
+It will benefit from a tidy and a trim of the plants a couple of times a year, with a spot of weeding inbetween, topping up with water in the summer, and a more major clean/tidy perhaps every five to ten years.
 Keep out autumn leaves with a cover net to significantly reduce future maintenance.

 Running costs for fish

-Feeding a couple of dozen adult goldfish in an outdoor pond with a good quality pond pellet food might cost in the region of twenty pence per day - pondfish do not need to be fed during the winter. (see When and How should I feed my fish?)
+Feeding a couple of dozen adult goldfish in an outdoor pond with a good quality pond pellet food might cost in the region of twenty to thirty pence per day - pondfish do not need to be fed during the winter. (see When and How should I feed my fish?) www.watergardensolutions.co.uk

 Running costs for pumps

-Pond pumps have become more efficient over the past ten years, but a fair amount of power will always be required to move substantial volumes of water.
+Pond pumps have become much more efficient over the past twenty years, but a fair amount of power will always be required to move substantial volumes of water.